tigrisdata/tigris-os-docs/docs/buckets/object-notifications.md

 ## Enable Object Notifications via Tigris Dashboard

-To enable object notifications, you need to set up a webhook in the Tigris Console.
+To enable object notifications, you need to set up a webhook in the Tigris Dashboard.
 This can be done in `Settings` for the bucket.

 Here's a short video demonstration on enabling object notifications: